kaisenlinux/trivy/docs/docs/coverage/language/python.md

 `requirements.txt` files usually contain only the direct dependencies and not contain the transitive dependencies.
 Therefore, Trivy scans only for the direct dependencies with `requirements.txt`.

-To detect transitive dependencies as well, you need to generate `requirements.txt` with `pip freeze`.
+To detect transitive dependencies as well, you need to generate `requirements.txt` that contains them.
+Like described above, tou can do it with `pip freeze` or `pip-compile`.

 ```zsh
 $ cat requirements.txt # it will only find `requests@2.28.2`.